Athletic Department

 • Students are not permitted to use residence hall rooms for commercial purposes.

 • Fundraising form will need to be filled out for any fundraising activities on campus.
-Please see the OSA website under ‘forms’ for a link to the fundraising form.
+Please see the CRL website under ‘forms’ for a link to the fundraising form.

 Sign-Posting Policy

 All signs, flyers or advertisements posted on campus are to be placed on bulletin boards.
-Registered Student Organizations should consult the Handbook on the Office of Student Activities webpage: (https://www.juniata.edu/offices/student-engagement-and-campus-activities/forms.php )
+Registered Student Organizations should consult Involve, Juniata's campus engagement platform hosted by the Office of Campus and Residential Life.

 Any organization or business not affiliated with the college must complete the Fund-raising/Solicitation application ( https://docs.google.com/forms/d/e/1FAIpQLScnrRjsNnILXwRk2AJvjkVe_HxQfOpMRwULyH3jgx7EynP5mg/viewform) and submit $15.00 to post materials on campus.
 (See Solicitation Policy for more information)